Troubleshoot Firefox issues caused by malware

 There are simple rules to follow in order to prevent malware from being installed on your computer:

 - Keep your operating system and other software updated: Installation of malicious software usually takes advantage of known security vulnerabilities in other programs, which may have been patched in later versions.
-Make sure you are using the latest version of each piece of software you use, including plugins by checking for updates from the software provider and Windows using the Windows Update feature.
+Make sure you are using the latest version of all software you use, either by enabling the software's automatic update feature, if available, or by checking for updates from the software provider and by using the Windows Update feature.

 - Don't click inside misleading pop-up windows: Many malicious websites try to install malware on your system by making images look like pop-up windows, or displaying an animation of the website scanning your computer.
 For more information on detecting a misleading pop-up, see Pop-up blocker settings, exceptions and troubleshooting.

 - Don't run a fake Firefox: Download Firefox from mozilla.org/firefox.